Ansh757/Ansh757/README.md

-👋 Hi, I’m @Ansh757, currently a student at the University of Toronto, Computer Science Specialist.
+👋 Hi, I’m @Ansh757, graduated in 2025 from the University of Toronto, Computer Science Specialist.
 👀 I’m interested in Artificial Intelligence, Full-Stack Development/Web Development, Software Development, Theory of Computer Science
 🌱 I’m currently learning Front-end Frameworks: Angular, TypeScript, Cloud and Automation Projects.
 💞️ I’m looking to collaborate on any cool project and fun to work on!